-Selecting Bach flower essences to help your dog through adolescence
+Selecting Bach flower remedies to help your dog through adolescence

-Flower essences for impatient, rude behaviors in adolescent dogs
+Flower remedies for impatient, rude behaviors in adolescent dogs

-Impatiens flower essence improves patience and cooperation, and reduces tension and frustration.
+Impatiens flower remedy improves patience and cooperation, and reduces tension and frustration.
 Impatiens will help your dog take a breath and let things happen in their own time.

 Vervain is for dogs that are, by nature, intense, high-drive, or high strung.
 These are generally very capable, responsible dogs that are convinced they knows the right way to do things.
 (Ever been “told off” by your dog when you make a training mistake?
 That’s the Vervain personality.)

 From our Formula Line: Flower remedy blends for balancing high-energy, intense, restless dogs